On reductive automorphism groups of regular embeddings: Complete regular embeddings

 \section{Complete regular embeddings}

 \begin{definition} Let $X$ be an irreducible $G$-variety with an open $G$-orbit.
 Then $X$ is a {\em $G$-regular embedding} if for any $x\in X$: \begin{enumerate} \item the closure $\overline{Gx}$ of its orbit is smooth, and if it is of positive codimension then it is the transversal intersection of the $G$-stable prime divisors containing it; \item the stabilizer $G_x$ has a dense orbit on the normal space in $X$ to the orbit $Gx$ in the point $x$. \end{enumerate} \end{definition} A $G$-regular embedding is smooth and has a finite number of $G$-orbits.
 Examples of $G$-regular embeddings are the $G$-homogeneous spaces for any $G$, and if $G$ is an algebraic torus then any smooth toric $G$-variety.
-Other examples come from the family of {\em spherical varieties}, which are by definition irreducible normal $G$-varieties with a dense $B$-orbit.
+Regular varieties occur naturally also in the theory of {\em spherical varieties}, i.e.\ normal $G$-varieties with a dense $B$-orbit.

 More precisely, suppose that a $G$-variety $X$ is smooth and complete.
 Then $X$ is $G$-regular if and only if it is spherical and {\em toroidal}, i.e.\ any $B$-stable prime divisor containing a $G$-orbit is also $G$-stable (see \cite[Proposition 2.2.1]{BB96}).